FREQUENTLY ASKED QUESTIONS

 You can get an application in one of the following ways:

-- Print a copy of the REBATE APPLICATION FORM.
+- Print a copy of the incentive APPLICATION FORM.

 - Call (480) 644-3306 to have an application mailed to you.